 All the terms and conditions of this Contract, including those stated in the Premiums section of this Contract, will still apply while benefit are continued during hospitalization.
 This provision will not apply if the Member is covered under another Contract that provides benefits for the hospitalization at the time coverage would terminate, except as provided in the Portability of Coverage provision in this section.

-No benefits are provided if this Contract is terminated because of:
+Benefits are not provided under this provision if this Contract is terminated because of:

 - 1. A request by you;

 - 2. Fraud or material misrepresentation on your part; or

 - 3. Your failure to pay premiums.